Pet Resource Center

 The Animal Foundation’s Keeping Every Person and Pet Together (KEPPT) program is an owner-surrender intervention program designed to help keep pets in their home and out of the shelter.
 Through this program we can provide assistance to people who need help with basic needs for their pets.
 Whether through the delivery of basic veterinary care, pet deposit payments made directly to landlords, or pet food assistance, KEPPT aims to keep pets in their homes and out of the shelter.
 Find out if you or someone you know is eligible by calling 702-955-5910 or by emailing KEPPT@animalfoundation.com.

 Pets for Life (PFL)

-Pets for Live is a lifesaving program created by The Humane Society of the United States (HSUS) to help underserved communities.
+Pets for Life is a lifesaving program created by The Humane Society of the United States (HSUS) to help underserved communities.